jasonKercher/fql/README.md

 |_|  \__, |_|
         |_|
 ```
 This is an [ANTLR](https://www.antlr.org/) powered text processing language for Linux.
 Similar in spirit to awk which uses a C-like syntax, fql uses SQL (T-SQL specifically).

 ### What can it do?

-fql gives you the power of SQL for your delimited or fixed-width data files without the need to import them into a database.  fql aims to be fast as well as memory efficient.
+fql gives you the power of SQL for your delimited or fixed-width data files
+without the need to import them into a database. fql aims to be fast as well
+as memory efficient.
 Most queries should use relatively a low amount of memory.
-Keep in mind that memory consumption increases for things like GROUP BY, ORDER BY and JOIN.
-Queries are case insensitive so `SELECT * FROM T1 WHERE FOO = 'BAR'` is the same as `select * from t1 where foo = 'bar'`.
-Currently, fql can only do SELECT statements though it should be able to handle any amount of complexity with a handful of exceptions.
+Keep in mind that memory consumption increases for things like GROUP BY, ORDER BY
+and JOIN.
+Queries are case insensitive so `SELECT * FROM T1 WHERE FOO = 'BAR'` is
+the same as `select * from t1 where foo = 'bar'`.

 ### What can it *not* do?